-invites the person to re-enter treatment at any time if they fear or have experienced a return to opioid use;
+invites the person to re-enter treatment at any time if they fear or have experienced a return to opioid use; and

-provides the person with information about and referral or transfer to a suitable, alternative treatment program, whenever possible; and
+provides the person with information about and referral or transfer to a suitable, alternative treatment program, whenever possible.

-provides the person with a naloxone kit or prescription.

 MHSU 10: Care Coordination

-The organization coordinates services in order to promote continuity of care and whole-person wellness.
+The organization collaborates with individuals and families to coordinate services in order to promote continuity of care and whole-person wellness.
 NA The organization provides Diagnosis, Assessment, and Referral Services only.

 Interpretation: The standards in MHSU 10 address the efforts an organization makes to promote information sharing and collaboration with the various systems touching the individual or family.
 Organizations are not required to provide integrated care to implement the standards in this section.
-Organizations that offer integrated behavioral health and primary care services (e.g., health homes) will complete the Integrated Care; Health Home (ICHH) standards.
+Organizations that offer integrated behavioral health and primary care services (e.g., health homes, Certified Community Behavioral Health Clinics, etc.) will complete the Integrated Care (IC) standards.